rprops/PhenoFlow/README.md

 ## Output
 - CSV files with the diversity parameters, total cell counts, high nucleic acid (HNA) and low nucleic acid content (LNA) cell counts in the specified gate(s).

 **Note**: different flow cytometers may use different nomenclature for detector signals, e.g., FL1-H can be named FL1 log in the .fcs file.
-The fingerprint.R script will have to be adjusted accordingly.
+The fingerprint.R script will have to be adjusted accordingly.</p>

 # How to use the scripts